finuntech/finuntech.github.io/_posts/2020-04-19-untech-blog-launched.md

 ---
 layout: post
-title: "The UnTech Blog is Launched"
+title: "The UnTECH Blog is Launched"
-date: 2014-04-30
+date: 2020-04-19
 ---

-Well.
-Finally got around to putting this old website together.
-Neat thing about it - powered by [Jekyll](http://jekyllrb.com) and I can use Markdown to author my posts.
-It actually is a lot easier than I thought it was going to be.
+Put together the Untech Blog Site on [GitHub](http://www.github.com).
+The Blog is powered by [Jekyll](http://jekyllrb.com), which is an open source Ruby based CMS platform that allows me to use Markdown to author my posts.
+It is fairly easy.